acce-cloud/hello-oodt/README.md

 * jobs: /usr/local/oodt/jobs
 * archive: /usr/local/oodt/archive

+### Access URLs

+The OODT services can be accesed at the following URLs, from within the containers:

+* Workflow Manager: http://wmgr:9001 (POST only)
+* File manager: http://filemgr:9000 (POST only)
+* Solr: http://filemgr:8983/solr/oodt-fm/select?q=*:* (query for all products)

+### Start/Stop/Restart services
 * Within each container, OODT services are started through supervisord.
 To start/stop/restart a service (within the appropriate container):

    supervisorctl restart oodt_wmgr